-Nick Bonfield analyses the chances of the USPGA Championship favourites ahead of the year's final Major at Quail Hollow
+Sam Tremlett analyses the chances of the USPGA Championship favourites ahead of the year's final Major at Bellerive Country Club.

 USPGA Championship favourites to consider backing

 But which of the USPGA Championship favourites have the best course form and who does the layout best suit?
-Below, I’ve looked at the five favourites and assessed their chances…
+Below, we’ve looked at some of the favourites and assessed their chances…

 Dustin Johnson – 9/1 with SportNation

 Considering he is the current world number one and has won three times this season already, it is no real surprise that Dustin Johnson is the bookmakers favourite.
 He may have missed the cut at The Open, but he has had 10 top-tens from 15 tournaments on the PGA Tour and appears to be in good recent form after winning the RBC Canadian Open at the end of July.

 In relation to the course itself, measuring at 7,547 yards, it should favour the longer hitters and Dustin definitely fits into that bracket.
 With four par-5’s to get his teeth into and several long par-4’s, Dustin, provided he is driving well, could be tough to beat.
 The evidence suggests he is too as he leads the PGA Tour in both strokes gained off the tee and strokes gained tee to green.
 Do not be surprised if you see him hoisting the trophy on Sunday.

 Rory McIlroy – 12/1 with SportNation

 Rory McIlroy is next up in our favourites.
 He has had an up and down year in 2018 largely because of the inconsistency of his putting.
 He won the Arnold Palmer Invitational with a stunning 64 on the final day and yet has failed to convert on good positions in several other tournaments, such as the BMW PGA Championship at Wentworth.